Meanings of ISRAEL -

 prevail -- have power (as a prince)”,

-with the unique language of KJV Genesis 32:28: “as a prince hast thou power ... and hast prevailed”
+with the unique language of KJV Genesis 32:28 which states: “as a prince hast thou power ... and hast prevailed”

 (different than other translations).